Church of the Resurrection (Wheaton, Illinois): Controversies

-Sex abuse
+Sexual abuse and mishandling

 In June 2019, a former member of and volunteer at Rez, Mark Rivera, was arrested and charged with felony child sexual assault and abuse of a nine-year-old girl.
 Rivera had known the girl and her family through Christ Our Light Anglican Church in Big Rock, Illinois.
 Christ Our Light was planted through the Greenhouse Network by Rez members, including Rivera and the mother of the alleged abuse victim.
 Rivera served as a lay catechist at the church plant, a role that involved overseeing service details, serving Holy Communion, mentoring youth and preaching.
 Since these charges, nine additional people have made abuse allegations against Rivera, including child sexual abuse, grooming, rape and assault.

 The nine-year-old's mother said that Rivera became part of the Christ Our Light church plant because he had held leadership roles at Rez.
 According to news reports, he attended Rez from the mid-1990s until Christ Our Light was planted in 2013 and served at Rez as a prayer minister, preschool volunteer, youth leader and small group leader.
 “My mother was the one who invited Mark and his family to move to Big Rock, to live on my childhood home property, after knowing and serving alongside him as a volunteer leader at the church for several years,” she said in a statement published by Religion News Service.
 “My extended family members, who lent additional trust and credibility to Mark Rivera, met him through Church of the Resurrection.”